 Green tea has especially high concentrates of one kind of antioxidant.

-The study also reported higher levels of ascorbic acid, better known as vitamin-C.
+The study also reported higher levels of ascorbic acid.

 The market for organic-fruit and foods has developed mainly in rich countries among wealthier consumers willing to pay a premium price.